tobym/policy/README.md

 Usage
 -----

-To build and run the tests:
+To build and run the tests, use Java 8 and:

 ```
 % sbt test